liqotech/liqo/docs/pages/User/Configure/discovery.md

   allowUntrustedCA: true
 ```

-Then apply this file to home cluster:
+Then apply this file to the home cluster:

 ```bash
 kubectl apply -f foreign-cluster.yaml